 There’s no denying that a breath-taking addition to your home this year would be mistletoe.
-This cheeky evergreen is as much an emblem of Christmas as the tree itself, so we often see them hung on wreaths or door frames at Christmas and it’s a nice idea to buy your mistletoe fresh.
+This evergreen is as much an emblem of Christmas as the tree itself.
+We often see them hung on wreaths or door frames at Christmas and it’s a nice idea to buy your mistletoe fresh.

-Keep an eye out, these are often located in your local garden centre’s seasonal display, or you can buy some when picking out your Christmas tree—as tree farms will often have it in stock.
+Keep an eye out, these are often located in your local garden centres’ seasonal display.
+Alternatively, you can buy some when picking out your Christmas tree—as tree farms will often have it in stock.
 However, these specimens will have been harvested and will only last so long.

 Ilex aquifolium (holly)

-In my household, we’re all for Christmas activities so my kids really like to be involved with decorating the house which makes for cherished memories all season long.
+In my household, we’re all for Christmas activities so my kids really like to be involved with decorating the house.
 For creating your own garlands, better induct the help of a festive favourite: holly.

-My favourite variety to use is the ‘Silver Queen’, which has a cream margin on its leaves, making it look frosted—perfect for garland and wreath making!
+My favourite variety to use is ‘Silver Queen’, which has a cream margin on its leaves, making it look frosted.
+It’s perfect for garland and wreath making!
 For an option which is not as sharp as traditional holly, choose Ilex aquifolium ‘Alaska’, which also bears beautiful red berries over winter.